-While the Meta Block did not exist before 2011, its history goes back to the late nineties when local paramilitary forces formed to combat leftist guerrilla groups like the FARC and ELN, protect the business interests of local cattle ranchers, and assume control of drug trafficking activities in the jungles in the south of the country and towards the Venezuelan border in the east.
+While the Bloque Meta did not exist before 2011, its history goes back to the late nineties when local paramilitary forces formed to combat leftist guerrilla groups like the FARC and ELN, protect the business interests of local cattle ranchers, and assume control of drug trafficking activities in the jungles in the south of the country and towards the Venezuelan border in the east.

 When the AUC demobilized, paramilitary mid-level commander “Cuchillo,” founded ERPAC and teamed up with long-time drug lord Daniel “El Loco” Barrera who, like Cuchillo, was active primarily southeast of the capital Bogota.

 Following the death of Cuchillo in 2010, the demobilization of ERPAC under “Caracho” and the arrest of El Loco Barrera in Venezuela in 2012, a major power vacuum created in the southeast of Colombia and infighting began between ERPAC members who did not or fraudulently demobilized with their old organization.

 From this infighting two groups were formed, the Bloque Meta and the Libertadores de Vichada.